ktustanowski/DurationReporter/README.md

 ```
 and use it to create custom report that suits your needs best.

-You can also replace default raport generator code:
+You can also replace default report generator code:
 ```
 DurationReporter.reportGenerator = { collectedData in
     var output = ""